treasure-data/td-ios-sdk/README.md

 ```

 ### Adding local time to each even record automatically (enabled by default)
-By default, local timestampt will be added to event's `time` key automatically.
-If you `disableAutoAppendLocalTimestamp` without adding `time` key to the event yourself, our server will add server side timestamp to `time` column.
+By default, local timestamp will be added to event's `time` key automatically.
+If you `disableAutoAppendLocalTimestamp` without adding `time` key to the event yourself, the server will add server side timestamp to `time` column.
 You can also auto track local time with custom column.
 If so, the `time` column will have server side timestamp.

 ```
 // Use local time as `time` column